power88w/Centric_Frontend_project/README.md

 ### Gallery section

 - I can get here through the navigation bar by clicking the Gallery button, (the place where I am is currently highlighted black)
 - In the central part of the page it is a simple Photo Gallery from fishing trips.
-Pictures in the gallery can be slid left and right
+  Pictures in the gallery can be slide left and right and also enlarge to a full screen by clicking on the upper right corner.
 - I can go directly from the navigation bar to Home, Rivers, Species, Contact, or go to the social media in the lower right corner.